tumri/Newzer/README.md

 * The login/logout/validation system is a basic implementation but could be replaced by Devise or similar.
 Users are divided into admins, mods, and basic users.
 Admins have all power user privileges, mods have all power user privileges but cannot delete other users, and basic users only have basic privileges.

 * Each user has a profile where their previous articles and comments are be displayed.

+* Registered and logged in users have a separate dashboard-like "Home" page.

 * Admins can promote users to mods or demote mods to users through the user profile page.